webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 In WebGPU we set up the primitive type, cull mode, and depth settings here.
 That means if we want to draw something with any of those settings different, for example if we want to draw some geometry with triangles and later with lines, we have to create multiple pipelines.
+Similarly of the vertex layouts are different.
+For example if one model has positions and texture coordinates separated in separated buffers, another has them in the same buffer but offset, and yet another has them interleaved, all 3 would require their own pipeline.

 The last part `multisample` we need if we're drawing to a multi-sampled destination texture.
 I put that in here because by default, WebGL will use a